quicwg/base-drafts/draft-ietf-quic-tls.md

 All the AEAD functions used meet indistinguishability under (adaptive) chosen plaintext attack (IND-CPA, IND-CPA2) goals and produce minimal expansion of the plaintext, adding only an authentication tag.
-Therefore, this document assumes that the sampled AEAD output is unpredictable and not subject to influence by an attacker.
+Therefore, this document assumes that each bit of sampled AEAD output contains one bit of entropy and that an attacker is unable to reduce this without knowledge of the key.
 Based on this assumption, the odds of producing identical input to a packet protection algorithm approach the birthday bound on the size of the input (that is, one divided by the square root of the number of possible values).

 Note: